alabecki/Strong-Equivalence-Solver/README.txt

 3.4 or higher, however, is recommended.
 The program can be opened in on the command-line in Windows or Linux machines.

-If Python 2 is not your default version of Python, go to the directory in which you have placed the folder containing the program and type in the command line:
+In the command line, go to the directory in which you have placed the folder containing the program and type:

-	python se_main.py
+	python main.py

-If you have Anaconda installed on your computer you need only type “z_main.py”.
+(If you have Anaconda installed on your computer you need only type “z_main.py”)

-If you also have Python 2 installed on your computer and are using Linus or OS, you may need to write “python3.x” rather than “python”
+If both Python 2 and Python 3 are installed on your system you may need to write as follows:

-You can also redirect files to the program on the command line and it will immediately output the models:

-	python se_main.py < text.txt

-Using this method, the output can also be directly fed to another python program:

-	python se_main.py < test.txt | receiver.py
+	python3 main.py

 The program makes use of the logic module from the sympy library.
 It is recommended that the user employ pip when installing Python libraries.
 To